 Arrested for grand theft or petty theft?
 Unsure of what to do next?
 Let one of our experienced theft attorneys with The Umansky Law Firm review your theft case for free.

-Following an arrest for any type of theft, including grand theft, petty theft and shoplifting, you may feel that your options are limited.
+Following an arrest for any type of theft, including grand theft, petty theft, burglary or shoplifting, you may feel that your options are limited.
 That often leads to quick guilty pleas without legal representation.
 Securing the services of an attorney can start the process of negotiating a reduction to misdemeanor charges.
 It can also lead to a deal with the victim to provide restitution in exchange for dropping the charges.

 What Is Grand Theft?

 Grand theft is a type of theft charge that is filed when the value of the property stolen is of a certain amount.
 The charges can be varying degrees of felonies: